-X. Board of Governors Fee Waiver (BOGW)
+X. California College Promise Grant (formerly known as the Board of Governors Fee Waiver)

-The Board of Governors Fee Waiver Program is available to any California resident who meets the financial eligibility requirements or qualifies through another program.
-California state law pertaining to the BOG fee waiver allows community colleges discretion in certain areas.
-These are College of the Redwood's practices with regards to the BOGW fee waiver policies outlined in the California Community Colleges Chancellor's Office Board of Governors Fee Waiver Program.
+The California College Promise Grant (formerly known as the Board of Governors Fee Waiver) (CCP) is available to any California resident who meets the financial eligibility requirements or qualifies through another program.
+If awarded the CCP enrollment fees for the relevant academic year are waived and the student is not required to pay these fees.
+Student fees are NOT covered by the CCP.
+California state law pertaining to the CCP allows community colleges discretion in certain areas.
+These are College of the Redwood's practices with regards to the CCP fee waiver policies outlined in the California Community Colleges Chancellor's Office Board of Governors Fee Waiver Program.